 - #13.
 Can the Value of a Mutual Fund’s NAV Drop Like in Case of Stocks?

 NAV is the price of 1 unit of a mutual fund.

 NAV meaning: Net Asset Value.

 Mutual funds collect money from retail investors (you) and invest them in various investment vehicles like stocks, bonds etc. Mutual funds may not necessarily invest all the money that they have with them.
-Also, since they invest in stocks, the value of these stocks change with time.
-The sum total of the current value of all the assets (stocks, bonds, etc) and the cash they have is called Asset Under Management or AUM.
+Also, since they invest in stocks, the value of these stocks changes with time.

 #2.
 Should Mutual Fund Investors Pay Attention to the NAV?